opaliss/dmd_autoencoder/docs/dmd.md

     x_{k} = \sum_{i=1}^{r} \phi_{i} \lambda_{i}^{k-1} b_{i} = \Phi \Lambda^{k-1} b
 \end{equation}

-Where $\Phi$ are the eigenvectors of the $A$ matrix, $\lambda$ are the eigenvalues of the $A$ matrix, and b is the mode amplitude.
+Where $\Phi$ are the eigenvectors of the $A$ matrix, $\lambda$ are the eigenvalues of the $A$ matrix, and $b$ is the mode amplitude.
 Hence, the DMD reconstruction loss can be computed by the mean squared error of the difference between the input data $X$ and the spectral decomposition in equation (7).